 - Nile Basin Initiative

 - Economic Community of the Great Lakes Region

 - International Conference on the Great Lakes Region

 - Africa (Burundi)-Asia Strategic Partnership

 - Convention on Preventing and Combating Corruption

-- World Trade Organization (WTO), Africa, Caribbean, and Pacific, FAO, G-77, International Bank for Reconstruction and Development, International Monetary Fund (IMF), United Nations (UN), Conference on Trade and Development, UNESCO, United Nations Industrial Development Organization (UNIDO), WHO, World Intellectual
+- World Trade Organisation (WTO), Africa, Caribbean, and Pacific, FAO, G-77, International Bank for Reconstruction and Development, International Monetary Fund (IMF), United Nations (UN), Conference on Trade and Development, UNESCO, United Nations Industrial Development Organisation (UNIDO), WHO, World Intellectual